12 Best Tableland and Cairns attractions

-It is public water park located right at the shore where everyone can get wet for free.
+It is a public water park located right at the shore where everyone can get wet for free.
 Nice.
-Holiday atmosphere of all the cafes and shops makes this place worth visiting.
+The holiday atmosphere of all the cafes and shops makes this place worth visiting.

 Cairns does not actually have a beach right in town.
-There are only mud plains that are exposed during a low tide that are home to mud dwellers.
+There are only mud plains that are exposed during a low tide that is home to mud dwellers.

 After splashing and swimming in the lagoon, we walked along the promenade along the coast.
 There was a low tide and thousands of crabs were running on the muddy bottom looking for food.
 We really enjoyed this beautiful, tropical town.

 Just before sunset, Marius and Nell rented a bicycle and rode the campground for an hour.
-At the end Nell was so tired that she could not fall asleep.
+In the end, Nell was so tired that she could not fall asleep.
 It was so hot, and only taking a cold shower calmed her down a bit and she finally fell asleep to our great delight.

 #3 Lake Morris